-Gazyva is a prescription drug approved by the Food and Drug Administration (FDA) to treat previously untreated chronic lymphocytic leukemia (CLL).
-Gazyva is often prescribed in combination with other drugs such as Chlorambucil.
-Gazyva is also known by its drug name, Obinutuzumab.
+Gazyva is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to treat previously untreated chronic lymphocytic leukemia (CLL) and certain types of follicular lymphoma.
+Gazyva is often prescribed in combination with other drugs, such as chlorambucil.
+Gazyva is also known by its drug name, obinutuzumab.

 Gazyva is used in immunotherapy for cancer.
-Gazyva is a biologic drug, a genetically engineered protein, or antibody, that targets the CD20 protein on leukemia cells.
+Gazyva is a biologic drug, a genetically engineered protein (antibody), that targets the CD20 protein on leukemia cells.
 Gazyva is believed to work by stimulating the immune system to attack leukemia cells.

 How do I take it?

 Gazyva is administered as an intravenous infusion on specific days of a treatment cycle.